William Booth Birthplace Museum

 Phone: 0115 979 3464

-The William Booth Birthplace Museum is open by appointment only, generally Tuesday-Thursday, 10am-4pm.
+The William Booth Birthplace Museum is open by appointment only, generally Tuesday-Thursday, 10am-4pm, but this can change at short notice as the museum has only one staff member working part-time.
+It is advisable to allow plenty of advance notice for appointments to avoid disappointment.
 Please telephone or email for appointments.

 How to get here